VergeOS vSAN Scale Up Guide#

 - Confirm increased storage capacity is reflected in the UI

-- Verify vSAN tier shows green status across all nodes
+- Verify vSAN tier shows green status

 - Test/confirm guest systems as required per your success criteria